lucas-gustavoc/my-own-sass-gridsystem/README.md

 # Simple SASS GridSystem

-Are you just tired of usgin heavy CSS frameworks just to use their gridsystem?
+Are you tired of using heavy CSS frameworks just to use their gridsystem?
 This time is over!
 Meet Simple SASS GridSystem (SSG, to be more concise).

 SSG is a simple and efficient gridsystem containing precisely the tools you need to design responsive layouts.
 No more.
 Just what you really need.
 That's our main glory !!!